Celsius452/Biostats.Midterm/README.md

 # Biostats.Midterm

-#Work-in-progress file sharing and keeping track of file versions can be done here
+#Files for ths Biostats Midterm can be found in this GitHub repository